PureWay-C® (Vitamin C Lipid Metabolite)

 PureWay-C is a branded form of vitamin C from Innovation Laboratories that combines L-ascorbic acid with lipid metabolites (vegetable-derived fatty acids) and citrus bioflavonoids.
 The idea is that the fatty-acid component acts as a carrier that helps vitamin C enter cells more readily, so the brand is marketed for faster, longer-lasting absorption than plain ascorbic acid.
 Manufacturer-sponsored cell studies and a small human trial report greater cellular uptake, but independent confirmation is limited.
 Either way, PureWay-C delivers the same vitamin C your body uses for immune support, antioxidant defense, and collagen formation.

 Active Compound Vitamin C (L-ascorbic acid) complexed with lipid metabolites (vegetable-derived fatty acids) and citrus bioflavonoids.
-Branded as PureWay-C by Innovation Laboratories.
+Branded PureWay-C by Innovation Laboratories.

 Benefits